Florida’s Implied Consent Warning

 The chemical or physical breath test must be incidental to a lawful arrest and administered at the request of a law enforcement officer who has reason to believe such person was driving or was in actual physical control of the motor vehicle within this state while under the influence of alcoholic beverages….

-Consent to submit to a chemical or physical test of breath, blood or urine is given at two different times in the implied consent statute:
+Consent to submit to a chemical or physical test of breath, blood, or urine is given at two different times in the implied consent statute:

-- when a person applies for a driver’s license; and
+1. when a person applies for a driver’s license; and

-- after they have been lawfully arrested for DUI.
+2. after they have been lawfully arrested for DUI.

 Florida’s Implied Consent Warnings in DUI Refusal Cases

 In Hillsborough County, the DUI officer is trained to ask you to consent to a breath test.
-If you indicate that you will refuse to take the breath test, then the officer will usually take you in a room at central booking where the reading of implied consent will be video and audio recorded.
+If you indicate that you will refuse to take the breath test, the officer will usually take you to a room at central booking where the reading of implied consent will be video and audio recorded.

-In some cases, the arresting officer will just read the implied consent warning at the roadside immediately after the arrest.
+In some cases, the arresting officer will read the implied consent warning at the roadside immediately after the arrest.
 The officer is trained to read you the following implied consent warning required under Florida law:

 __ BREATH TEST